shanthi1999/web-dev-error-solutions/errors/javascript/troubleshooting-unexpected-behavior-with-dotenv-in-node-js/README.md

+# 🐞 Troubleshooting Unexpected Behavior with `dotenv` in Node.js

 This document addresses a common issue encountered when using the `dotenv` package in Node.js applications:  the inability to load environment variables correctly, resulting in undefined or unexpected values.
 This often manifests as runtime errors or incorrect application behavior.